What is Python GIL?

 What is an Interpreter?

-As an interpreted language, Python first compiles source code into bytecode and then executes it in a virtual machine.
-The entire process is executed by the interpreter.
+As an interpreted language, Python first compiles source code into bytecode and then executes it in a virtual machine, with the entire process handled by the interpreter.
 Similar languages include JavaScript and PHP.

 However, there are multiple interpreters.
-The official one is CPython, developed in C. There are also other implementations such as Jython (based on Java) and RPython (based on R).
+The official one is CPython, developed in C. There are also others like Jython (Java-based) and RPython (R-based).

 What is GIL?